 - 1 There might be a lot of traffic on the network.
 If the Zyxel Device is sending or receiving a lot of information, try closing some programs that use the Internet, especially peer-to-peer applications. - 2 Check the signal strength.
 Look at the LEDs, and check the LED section for more information.
-If the signal strength is low, try moving the Zyxel Device closer to the ISP's base station if possible, and look around to see if there are any devices that might be interfering with the wireless network (for example, microwaves, other wireless networks, and so on). - For models that support external antennas, connect two external antennas to improve the cellular WAN signal strength.
+If the signal strength is low, try moving the Zyxel Device closer to the ISP's base station if possible, and look around to see if there are any devices that might be interfering with the wireless network (such as microwaves, other wireless networks). - 3 For models that support external antennas, connect two external antennas to improve the cellular WAN signal strength.
 Point the antennas to the base stations directions if you know where they are, or try pointing the antennas in different directions and check which provides the strongest signal to the Zyxel Device.
-See the Introduction chapter for more information.

-- 4 Turn the Zyxel Device off and on. - If the problem continues, contact the network administrator or vendor, or try the advanced suggestions in Section on page 288.

-Note: If your Zyxel Device is an outdoor-type, inclement weather like rain and hot weather may affect cellular signals.
+See the Introduction chapter for more information. - 4 Turn the Zyxel Device off and on. - 5 If the problem continues, contact the network administrator or vendor, or try the advanced suggestions in I cannot access the Web Configurator login screen. - Note: If your Zyxel Device is an outdoor-type, inclement weather like rain and hot weather may affect cellular signals.

-36.6 WiFi Problems
+37.6 WiFi Problems